winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

 but then I noticed that [aws](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-step-by-step.html) uses the `{id}` syntax.
 What should be the the right syntax?
 - Bring internal nodejs types - how do we bring somethink that we can't require, like `RegEx`
+- From anything to Json - can I cast something from bring untyped to Json?
+- Calling await

 ## Code
 ```ts (wing)